juliorivera85/PPGM/README.md

 The main code is called script_PPGM_JR and there are various smaller piecies of code that need to be sourced in a file called source_function

-I've also included code to run an ancestral reconstruction of the climate variables along the phylogeny within teh PPGM code.
-Then you can find the phylogenetic signal of that climate variable.
+I've also included code to run an ancestral reconstruction analysis of the climate variables along the phylogeny within the PPGM code.
+Then, you can find the phylogenetic signal of that climate variable you just reconstrcuted.

-Last, there is code to  run an LTT analysis.
+Last, there is code to  run an LTT analysis that will help you understand how speciation rates vary through time.

 I've inluded the paleocliamte values in a Rdata file called paleoclimate.
 You don't have to modify this.